Parking Services Group Manager

 Policy, Planning and Projects Group Manager

-Art has worked for PBOT since 1998, working as Group Manager since December 2013.
-He oversees the Transportation Planning, Project Management and Active Transportation divisions, which employee about 60 staff.
-The group takes transportation ideas from long-range planning and policy realms, through project development all the way to construction.
+Art has been with PBOT since 1998.
+He started as Group Manager in December 2013.
+He oversees the Transportation Planning, Project Management, and Active Transportation & Safety divisions in the group, with a staff of over 70 people.
+The group guides transportation ideas through the long-range planning and policy, project development, and construction stages.

-Prior to his current position, Art was a Senior Capital Project Manager for PBOT, working on projects focused primarily on public transit corridor development and neighborhood revitalization.
-Projects included the planning and implementation of Portland’s South Waterfront District and the Portland Aerial Tram.
-In 2009, Art led the planning and funding for the reconstruction of SW Moody Street including a $23 million dollar “Innovation Quadrant” TIGER Grant award.
+Prior to his current position, Art was a Senior Capital Project Manager for PBOT.
+His work focused on public transit corridor development and neighborhood revitalization.
+His projects included the planning and implementation of Portland’s South Waterfront District, and the Portland Aerial Tram.
+In 2009, Art led the planning and funding for the reconstruction of SW Moody Street, including a $23 million dollar “Innovation Quadrant” TIGER Grant award.

-Art has a Bachelors in Urban Studies from the College of Wooster and a Masters in Urban and Regional Planning from Portland State University.
+Art has a Bachelor’s degree in Urban Studies from the College of Wooster in Wooster, OH, and a Master’s degree in Urban and Regional Planning from Portland State University.
 Contact Art Pearce.

 Engineering Group Manager

 Steve has worked for PBOT since 1997 and has been in his role as City Engineer since 2005.
 In that capacity, he manages the work of Engineering Services, which include the following sections: Surveying, Bridges & Structures, Civil Design, Construction/Inspection, Pavement Management, and Signals and Street Lights.